kukymbr/goose-docker/README.md

 ### Embedding migrations files

-If you don't want or don't have an option to add migrations files as a volume, create a `Dockerfile` extending the `goose-docker` image and add your files into it:
+If you don't want or can't add migration files as a volume, create a `Dockerfile` extending the `goose-docker` image and add your files into it:

 ```Dockerfile